SpireStock

 The Scheme Engine: Key Capabilities

-• Multi-scheme stacking rules, control which schemes combine and which don't
+• Multi-scheme stacking rules: control which schemes combine and which do not

 Implementation Steps

-1. Audit current schemes, document every active scheme, its rules, and its performance
+1. Audit current schemes: document every active scheme, its rules, and its performance.
+Use the self-assessment framework above to estimate current leakage

-2. Standardize scheme types, simplify from 50+ ad-hoc schemes to 8-12 standard templates
+2. Standardize scheme types: simplify from 50+ ad-hoc schemes to 8-12 standard templates that cover all legitimate use cases

-3. Configure in the scheme engine, marketing team encodes rules in the software
+3. Configure in the scheme engine: marketing team encodes rules in the software, including stacking rules, exclusions, and budget caps

-4. Pilot in one region, test for 30-45 days before full rollout
+5. Pilot in one region: test for 30-45 days before full rollout, comparing scheme accuracy and distributor feedback

-5. Train distributors, show them how schemes now apply automatically
+6. Train distributors: show them how schemes now apply automatically and how they can view their scheme earnings in real time

-6. Monitor and refine, use analytics to optimize scheme ROI
+7. Monitor and refine: use analytics to optimize scheme ROI and adjust the governance framework based on learnings

 Eliminate scheme leakage with SpireStock.
 Our scheme engine has saved Indian FMCG brands over Rs 200 crore in leakage.
 Book a free scheme audit today.